amyburgh/knights-travails/README.md

 ## Possible Improvements

 Add weighting to graph nodes based on the distance to the target square.
-This would increase the speed of the algorithm, as it prioritizes paths that have higher weighting within each level of the BFS.
+This would increase efficiency, as nodes having higher weighting within each level of the BFS would be prioritized.